This user agreement will be effective for all users as of November 15, 2022.

 You can link or unlink a credit card, debit card or a bank account to your PayPal account as a payment method.
 Pre-paid cards cannot be used as a payment method, unless otherwise notified by PayPal.
 Please keep your payment method information current (i.e. credit card number and expiration date).
 If this information changes, we may update it using information and third party sources available to us without any action on your part.
 If you do not want us to update your card information, you may remove your payment method from your PayPal account.
 If we update your payment method, we will keep any preference setting attached to such payment method.
 You may choose to confirm your card, so that we can verify that the card is valid and that you are the card owner.
 Pre-paid cards may not be used to fund a transaction in Hong Kong SAR China unless otherwise notified by PayPal.

 You may use the payment methods linked to your PayPal account to fund transactions you make using your PayPal account.
-You don't need a PayPal balance to buy something or send payments.
-You can transfer money to your PayPal account from the bank account that's linked to your PayPal account by requesting an electronic transfer to your PayPal account.
+You don't need a balance in your PayPal account to buy something or send payments.
+You can add funds to your PayPal account from the bank account that's linked to your PayPal account by requesting an electronic transfer to your PayPal account.
 The amount transferred will be held as a balance in your PayPal account.
-Credit cards and prepaid cards cannot be used to add funds to your PayPal balance or fund transactions, unless otherwise notified by PayPal.
+Credit cards and prepaid cards cannot be used to add funds to your balance in your PayPal account or fund transactions, unless otherwise notified by PayPal.

 To protect us and our users from loss, we may delay a withdrawal in certain situations, including if we need to confirm that you have authorized the withdrawal or if other payments to your PayPal account have been subject to a reversal (for example, as a result of a chargeback, bank reversal or dispute by a buyer).
 If we place a limitation on your PayPal account, a payment is subject to a hold, or your account or an associated account has a negative balance in any currency while a withdrawal from your PayPal account is pending, you will have to reinitiate the withdrawal once the limitation or hold has been lifted, or the negative balance is fully paid off.